gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 <!--more-->

-## Reflection in Parts
+## Reflection Broken Down

 There are two main part that people refer when talking about reflection: reflection and reification.
-Here I want to bring to light multiple facets of the reflection part: basic querying and introspection.
+Here I want to bring to light multiple facets of the reflection part: introspection and querying.

 ### Introspection